 Do all cats need their nails trimmed?

 Not quite.
 Most cats do not need their nails trimmed1, especially outdoor cats.
 However indoor, arthritic, and older cats can all benefit from having their nails trimmed regularly, as they don’t get as much exercise or as many natural nail-filing opportunities as other cats.
-When in doubt, ask your vet if your cat’s nails need to be trimmed.
+Besides, indoor cats might be more likely to scratch your furniture – as a way to stretch or get a bit more exercise.
+So keeping their nails trimmed can help protect your latest IKEA masterpiece or that gorgeous new curtain set or carpet you’ve just bought.

 How often to trim cats nails?

 Check your cat’s paws and nails regularly to make sure there’s no signs of cuts, swelling, infection, injury or splinters.
-You can trim cat nails once every 10-14 days, or a bit longer if you notice they’re still relatively short2.
+You can trim cat nails once every 10-14 days, or a bit longer if you notice they’re still relatively short.2 If you can hear your little buddy’s nails tap-tap-tapping on the floor as they totter by, it’s definitely time for a nail trimming.
+Doing so will help you prevent any mobility-reducing issues for your cat in the long run.

 How to trim cat nails: Step-by-step instructions